1984vc/notion-tools/README.md

 ### Continuous Integration

+The CI workflow runs automatically on:
-Pull requests to the `main` branch automatically trigger:
+- All pull requests to the `main` branch
+- All pushes to the `main` branch

+It performs:
 - Installation of dependencies
 - Code linting
 - Test suite execution